 An active player in the larger community, in 2014 Alabama Power and B.A.S.S. (a fishing association) signed an agreement to enhance and maintain sport-fishing resources on the 11 lakes managed by Alabama Power.

-Growing its green energy portfolio, in 2012 the company agreed to buy 202 MW of power from a Oklahoma wind park being developed by TradeWind Energy and which is expected to commence operations in 2014.
-It also agreed to a 202 MW deal with TradeWind Energy's Buffalo Dunes Wind Project in Kansas,
+Growing its green energy portfolio, in 2013 Alabama Power partnered with City of Montgomery to set up electric vehicle charging station.
+In the same vein, in 2012 the company received approval from the state Public Service Commission to purchase more electricity from midwestern wind projects.
+It agreed to buy 202 MW of power from a Oklahoma wind park being developed by TradeWind Energy and which is expected to commence operations in 2014.
+It also agreed to a 202 MW deal with TradeWind Energy's Buffalo Dunes Wind Project in Kansas.